rezashamji/ToolUniverse/docs/tools/euhealth_tools.rst

 * **Search** public EU health datasets by topic (e.g., cancer, vaccination, obesity, mental health…)
 * **Deep-dive** a dataset’s landing page to surface useful outgoing links (download portals, etc.)

 You do **not** need to know about “embeddings,” “dimensions,” or FAISS.
-We’ve handled it.
+Everything is handled automatically.

 The tools read from a local library (a small database + index)::